JeffersonLab/ejfat/simulation/README.md

 Accounts for out-of-order and duplicate packets.
 Internal variables can adjust how long and for how many buffers to wait for late packets in 2-tiered process.

-This is by far the fastest receiver.
 On ejfat nodes, pinning 2 cores, from those closest to the NIC, to each reassembly thread, for a single sender it reads:

  * 3.05 GB/s with ~0.002% loss